 Description

-Cindy’s work was first edited by Elizabeth Avedon and then handed over to designer Teun van der Heijden.
+Cindy’s work was firstly edited by Elizabeth Avedon and then handed over to designer Teun van der Heijden.

 The combination of these two exceptional creative minds led to the brilliant visual flow this book contains.

-In addition, essays are included by Juhani Pallasmaa, Finnish architect, theorist, writer of over seventy books and eight hundred essays, and former director of both the Finnish Museum of Architecture and the Architecture Program at Helsinki University of Technology, Nancy Olsen, Assistant Clinical Professor of Psychiatry and Coordinator of the Muriel Gardiner Program for Psychoanalysis and the Humanities at Yale University, and Borbála Jász, philosopher, art and architectural historian.
+With an essay by Juhani Pallasmaa, theorist, writer of over 70 books and 800 essays, and former director of both the Finnish Museum of Architecture and the Architecture Program at Helsinki University of Technology.

 ISBN 978 90 5330 966 7